Let’s talk about that holy grail of beauty: amazingly clear skin.

 If you use hot water and then apply your makeup while your pores are still open, they will absorb more makeup than they would otherwise, increasing the chances of becoming clogged.
 Not good.

-Instead, after you take a hot shower, you should either rinse your face with cold water, or wait 15 minutes to allow your pores time to close before applying your makeup.
+Our clear skin tip: after you take a hot shower, you should either rinse your face with cold water, or wait 15 minutes to allow your pores time to close before applying your makeup.

 13. Don’t use bath towels or hand towels on your face.
 You don’t want any leftover dirt or oil from your hands or other body parts being rubbed on your face.